Board of Directors

 Jon holds a BSBA from Georgetown University, where he majored in Marketing and minored in Spanish and a MBA from the University of Southern California.
 He also studied abroad at the La Pontificia Universidad de Chile in Santiago, Chile and La Universidad de Salamanca in Salamanca, Spain.
 He is nearly fluent in Spanish.
 He spends his free time skiing and traveling whenever and wherever possible.

-Paul is a Vice-President at the Fidelity Foundation in Boston working with non-profit organizations around the country.
+Paul is a Vice-President at the Fidelity Foundation outside Boston working with non-profit organizations around the country.
 The Foundation encourages strong management and self-reliance in non-profits.
 Prior to joining the Foundation in 2000, Paul was in corporate real estate for 15 years, at Fidelity Investments, QVC Networks in Pennsylvania, and Citibank and Chemical Bank in New York City, managing people, projects, and properties.
 A Registered Architect, Paul has a degree in English Literature from Swarthmore College, a Master of Architecture from Columbia University, and an MBA from New York University.